jlento/myspack/demos/demo-1.md

 that should be given to GCC compiler, only.
 That should be easy to fix!

-We can override the package.py build recipe from the builtin package repository `spack/var/spack/repos/builtin/` by creating the same named package in the repository `repos/myspack/`, which is listed before in the repository list `spack/etc/spack/repos.yaml`.
+We can override the package.py build recipe from the builtin package repository `spack/var/spack/repos/builtin/` by creating a package with the same name in the repository `repos/myspack/`, which has precedence the repository list `spack/etc/spack/repos.yaml`.

 Let's just copy the package (dirctory) and make the required modification to `package.py`.
 The final diff